SenhorOver/SenhorOver.github.io/product-preview-card-component-main/README.md

 ## Overview

-- I tried to write all my comments in english, but I'm Brazilian, so, if there is any mistake I fell sorry, I didn't checked in any Translate app
+- I tried to write all my comments in english, but I'm Brazilian, so, if there is any mistake I feel sorry, I didn't checked in any Translate app

 ### The challenge